 The Cooperative Republic of Guyana is a multiparty democracy.
-National and regional elections were held in 2015, and a coalition of parties named APNU+AFC won.
-The largest components of that coalition were the Alliance for Change (AFC) and the People's National Congress/Reform, which constituted most of the coalition A Partnership for National Unity (APNU).
-Former leader of the opposition David Granger led the election coalition parties APNU+AFC and became president.
-International and local observers considered the elections free, fair, and credible.
+National and regional elections took place in 2015, and the APNU+AFC coalition parties won both the presidency and a majority of representational seats.
+The largest APNU+AFC components were A Partnership for National Unity (APNU)--itself a coalition of the major People's National Congress/Reform party and other minor parties--and the Alliance for Change (AFC) party.
+Former opposition leader David Granger led the election coalition and became president.
+International and local observers considered the 2015 elections free, fair, and credible.